 For example, on May 5, 2023, the Company was notified by BSR, the operator of our Utikuma asset that the Province of Alberta has declared a state of emergency due to wildfires in Alberta.
-We were informed that because of wildfires in the vicinity of our oilfield assets, the field was shut in and all personnel were evacuated, and that the highway to the Slave Lake area has been closed.
-Early assessments of the situation indicate that our Utikuma facilities may have incurred some damage.
+We were informed that because of wildfires in the vicinity of our oilfield assets, the field was shut in and all personnel were evacuated.
+Though there was some damage to our Utikuma asset, we have been informed that some production has been brought back online.